List of The Land Before Time video games

 The Land Before Time is a media franchise that began in 1988 with the release of the eponymous theatrical film directed by Don Bluth and featuring executive producers Steven Spielberg and George Lucas.
 Since then, a number of spin-off material including a television show and a series of video games have been released.
 There have been 14 games based on the series, beginning with The Land Before Time Activity Center, released in 1997 for Microsoft Windows, as well as a web game formerly hosted on Cartoon Network's website.
 The educational games in the video game series go from ages 4–8.
 This series is aimed at players from infancy through first, second, and third grade (ages 4–8).
 Genres include action platformers, racing games, and early educational games.
-All characters in these games are voiced by Lani Minella.
+All characters in these games are voiced by Lani Minella, and most of them were published by Sound Source Interactive, later renamed TDK Mediactive.